In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean control of the dimer in the gene expression network with dimerization

 The above result provides an answer to the first difficulty mentioned in Section \ref{sec:diff}.
 It indeed states that, for any parameter configuration, all the moments are bounded and exponentially converging to a unique stationary value.

-The next step consists of choosing a suitable control input, that is, a control input from which any reference value $\mu$ for $x_2$ can be tracked.
-We propose to use the production rate $k_1$ as control input.
-To prove that this control input is judicious we need the following assumption motivated by the structure of the network \eqref{eq:reacnet}: \begin{hyp} The function $S^*:=x_1^{*2}-x_1^*+v^*$, where $x_1^*$ is the equilibrium solution for $x_1$ and $v^*$ is the equilibrium variance, verifying the equation
+The next step consists of choosing a suitable control input, that is, a control input from which any reference value $\mu_*$ for $x_2$ can be tracked.
+We propose to use the production rate $k_1$ as control input, a choice justified by the following result which states that all the stationary moments are continuous functions of the input: \begin{proposition} Let $(i,j)\in\mathbb{Z}_{\ge0}^2$.
+Then, for the reaction network \eqref{eq:reacnet}, the map